laithalqaisi/PSM-Raws/README.md

 # PSM-Raws
 ***This is a copy of an old repo of mine.***

-A simple winforms application that reorders the downloaded pages that's shuffled from the pocket shounen magazine or Comic days websites and saves them as png files.
+A simple winforms application that reorders the downloaded pages that's shuffled from the pocket shounen magazine and saves them as png files.

 Made for a scan group(at the time) to be able to use HQ raws for manga series and such.